 - Is using minimal design and eliminating excessive components satisfy Hick’s Law, or is there more to delete?

-Dark patterns are tactics used by businesses for apps that make customers sign up for things or buy things that users don’t want to.
-Whereas a UX is supposed to be user-centered, focusing on the user during each phase of the design and development process, enterprises that use dark patterns are deliberately dissuading and persuading customers to benefit the brand’s objectives and goals instead of the user.
+Businesses use dark patterns for apps that make customers sign up for things or buy things that users don’t want to.
+Whereas a UX is supposed to be user-centered, focusing on the user during each phase of the design and development process, enterprises that use dark patterns deliberately dissuade and persuade customers to benefit the brand’s objectives and goals instead of the user.
 Users of dark designs try to target users who:

 - Fails to read the terms and conditions of the app